lmmqxyx404/Learning_Note/docker.md

 ## pay attention to the right tag
 select the proper tag for the image so that to satisfy the requirement of the project

+## pay attention to the port forward policy